-PROGRAM OUTCOME: Provide mental physical health. health. and social/emotional skills training services to approximately 125 families who have children enrolled in the YWCA's day care program.
-At the end of the year, all children will have passed the Desired Results Development Profile Assessment tool.
+PROGRAM OUTCOME: Provide mental health, physical health, and

+social/emotional skills training services to approximately 125 families who have children enrolled in the YWCA's day care program.
+At the end of the year, all children will have passed the Desired

+Results Development Profile Assessment tool.